pramnora/bash/language/search/grep/01/README.md

 ### Example 2

-I might have completely forgotten what was the exact *name/version* of my computer operating system.
+I might have completely forgotten what was the exact *name/version* of my computer operating system;
-So, in order to find out this information, I use the command:
+so, in order to find out this information, I use the command:

 > hostnamectl

 ![printout:hostnamectl](pictures/110726-1640-hostnamectl.png "printout:hostnamectl")

-...which provides the relevant info; though, in **long** format;
+...which provides the relevant info; though, in **long** listing format;
 giving me far more information than I do actually need.

-To shorten this information down...; I choose to use the Grep command, instead.
+To *shorten* this information down...; I choose to use the Grep command, instead.

 > hostnamectl | grep "Operating System"